-Join the audacity-devel mailing list to discuss current and future development, or to get help modifying the Audacity source code.
+Join the Audacity dev Discord server to discuss current and future development, or to get help modifying the Audacity source code.

 Audacity source code